dominicaw/wizarding-world-explorer/README.md

 # Wizarding World Explorer

-This project displays all the spells from the Harry Potter universe and includes filtering, searching and favourting.
+This project displays all the spells from the Harry Potter universe and includes filtering, searching and favouriting.

 ## About the project